sanjanaprasad07/Aditi_Manoj_Industrial_Temperature_Control-/README.md

 # Aditi_Manoj_Industrial_Temperature_Control-
-**Overview**

-This project focuses on the design and simulation of a temperature control system for an industrial furnace using PI/PID controllers in MATLAB/Simulink.
-The objective is to regulate the furnace temperature efficiently while maintaining system stability, minimizing overshoot, and eliminating steady-state error.

-The furnace thermal dynamics are modeled as a first-order transfer function:

-G(s)=2/10s+1
-	​

-A disturbance representing sudden heat loss is introduced at t = 15 seconds to evaluate the disturbance rejection capability of the controller.

-**Objectives**

-Achieve approximately zero steady-state error

-Maintain overshoot below 5%

-Ensure stable and smooth temperature response

-Improve disturbance rejection performance
+**Project Overview**

+This project presents an Industrial-Grade Thermal Control System developed to regulate a high-precision furnace.
+It showcases the transition from a standard reactive PID setup to a proactive Control Architecture capable of maintaining a stable temperature of 1.0 p.u. (normalized) under variable load conditions.The system is engineered to solve a common industrial challenge: maintaining thermal stability when external disturbances—such as heat loss from an open furnace door—are introduced at $t = 15s$.
+By combining Parallel PID action with Feedforward Compensation, this model achieves a "Golden Plot" response, characterized by zero overshoot and instantaneous disturbance rejection.